12 Genius Uses for Old Cell Phones

 Monkey Business Images/Shutterstock

-Make your old phones permanent bedside companions with an app that can help you fall asleep or ease you into your day.
-Try CARROT Alarm, a fun twist on a alarm clock with witty dialogue, songs, and an innovative wake-up system.
+Make your old cell phones permanent bedside companions with an app that can help you fall asleep or ease you into your day.
+Try CARROT Alarm, a fun twist on an alarm clock with witty dialogue, songs, and an innovative wake-up system.
 Or download Pzizz to help guide you into a deep sleep and then gently wake you up in the morning.
 Since there’s no need to schlep that extra phone around all day, leave it bedside to recharge.
+But don’t keep it charging all day.
+Find out how keeping your electronics plugged in could mean you’re wasting a lot of money.

 A simple home security camera